denius/FortranTranspiler.jl/README.md

+# Fortran to Julia transpiler

 Still not yet production ready translator.
-There's still a lot to come, but the most of job it can do (but, especially sad lack of formatted IO and arrays as arguments).
+There's still a lot to come, but the most of job it can do.
+However, the script can convert BLAS and LAPACK.

+Things that still need to be completed:
+* Formatted I/O. Now simple formats are implemented through `println` and `@printf`.
+Cyclic formats, formats in variables are not implemented.
+The FLOATS are output as C, not Fortran.
+* Annotating arrays as function arguments, namely using `@view` and `OffsetArrays` where appropriate.

+# Usage

 To try use:
 ```sh